 How Saliha Works

-Saliha has 20+ years of experience in human and organizational development, diversity and collaboration.
+Saliha has 20+ years of experience in human and organizational development, diversity, and collaboration.
 She was elected to the American Family Therapy Academy‘s (AFTA) Board of Directors (2012-2018).
 Saliha is an Associate Professor at the School of Social and Behavioral Sciences, Mercy College at Dobbs Ferry, an online faculty member in MS Relational Leading Program at Taos Institute, and advisor at the Taos Doctoral Program.
 She is a Taos Institute Associate and is currently the Director of Research and consultant to the International Trauma Studies Program, affiliated with Columbia University.
-Saliha received her PhD in Human Development with specialization in Marriage and Family Therapy from Virginia Tech.
+Saliha received her PhD in Human Development with a specialization in Marriage and Family Therapy from Virginia Tech.
 She has completed the Executive Program for Nonprofit Leaders from Stanford Graduate School of Business.
-As the former associate director of Houston Galveston Institute she focused on organization development, community engagement and leadership in addition to therapy, training and research.
-Most recently she has consulted on disaster preparedness and response to organizations in profit, non-profit and governmental sectors.
-She received a leadership award from the City of Houston’s Disaster Mental Health Crises Response Team for directing the Mental Health Services at the George R. Brown Katrina Shelter in 2005.
-She was one of first 12 US trainers, the first training group, of the National Child Traumatic Stress Network’s Psychological First Aid Trainers Program.
-Originally from India, Saliha now resides in New York City with her husband and bonus son.
+As the former associate director of Houston Galveston Institute, she focused on organization development, community engagement, and leadership in addition to therapy, training, and research.
+She is the founding board member of the International Certificate in Collaborative-Dialogic Practices.